Skip to content

 1. CLI always wins: CLI arguments override config file settings

-2. Merge behavior: Some options (like seeds, exclude tables) are merged
+2. Merge behavior: Some options (like anonymization field mappings + CLI --redact) are merged

-3. Complete replacement: Other options (like depth, direction) are replaced
+3. Complete replacement: Others (like depth, direction, exclude tables) are replaced

 Override Examples